Call for Sites FAQs

 A Call for Sites is an information gathering exercise which helps the Council to understand what land is potentially available for development within the district.
 It is an opportunity for landowners, developers, agents, and site promoters to submit sites, within East Herts, which are considered to have potential for development.
 We also welcome the submission of other sites that could contribute to nature enhancement and recovery in East Herts.

-Following the Call for Sites, submitted sites will be assessed for their suitability, availability, and achievability.
-Submitting a site does not mean the site will be allocated for development.
+Following the Call for Sites, submitted sites are then assessed for their likely suitability, availability, and achievability.
+The submission of a site for consideration does not necessarily mean the site will go on to be allocated for development – decisions on potential site allocations are taken much later on in the plan-making process.

 The sites will be assessed on a variety of factors, including (but not limited to) the following: